Caramelo (dog): Culture

 On April 4, 2025, Christ the Redeemer—one of the New 7 Wonders of the World and a cultural symbol of Brazil—was illuminated with a projection depicting the statue holding a caramelo dog in honor of World Stray Animals Day.
+The Military Police Museum in Rio de Janeiro features a taxidermied caramelo dog named "Bruto" who accompanied officers in the Paraguayan War in the 19th century.